aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilter/_index.md

 ```

 Adds an icon filter.

+**Remarks**

 Only supports to add the icon filter.
 Not supports checking which row is visible if the filter is icon filter.

 **Parameters:**
 | Parameter | Type | Description |